caddyserver/caddy/CONTRIBUTING.md

 If you are going to spend significant time implementing code for a pull request, best to open an issue first and "claim" it and get feedback before you invest a lot of time.

+### Collaborator status

+If your pull request is merged, congratulations!
+You're technically a collaborator.
+We may also grant you "Collaborator status" which means you can push to the repository and merge other pull requests.
+We hope that you will stay involved by reviewing pull requests, submitting more of your own, and resolving issues as you are able to.
+Thanks for making Caddy amazing!

 ### Vulnerabilities